AlanLiu-AI/JsEngineEstimation/README.md

 The performance difference is outstanding.
 Particularly interesting is the scalability of V8 when can handle more more iterations.
 V8 has an advanced cache system an surely that is helping to keep the performance as the iteration grows.

 Test case: http://www.docjar.com/html/api/org/apache/solr/handler/dataimport/ScriptTransformer.java.html
 The test consisted in encrypting 10000 records of text from a database, and measured 10 times out of 15 rounds under 1 thread sequentially.
+Test link are: https://github.com/AlanLiu-AI/JsEngineEstimation/blob/master/test.js
 And from the following results show that V8 wins by a big margin.

 ### The results: